-Distributing a Profile via Local storage
+How to distribute a Profile via Local storage

 The default method for distributing a Profile is via a user’s local storage.
 The Revu Profile is sent in .bpx format, which automatically imports into Revu when opened.
 The Profile is copied into the users AppData folder (AppData\Roaming\Bluebeam Software\Revu\version number), where the Profile tools are unpacked and stored.
 Revu will then access this folder on launch to load any Profiles and Tool Chests stored in this location.

-Distributing a Profile via Network storage
+How to distribute a Profile via Network storage

 Profiles can also be loaded from a network location.